San Diego Divorce Lawyer

 What is the process for divorce?

-San Diego divorce cases often follow a similar process depending on whether they are “contested” or “uncontested”.
+San Diego or Escondido divorce cases often follow a similar process depending on whether they are “contested” or “uncontested”.
 These processes are as follows:

 - Uncontested cases: These matters are far cheaper and quicker than contested cases.
 Often, parties settle all aspects of their case prior to the case being filed, and the entire case, including the petition, response, proof of service of financial disclosures, and the parties’ complete settlement agreement are all filed concurrently with the court.
 Most often, no court appearance is necessary.